gnieboer/tsp-redesign/pages/living-in-retirement/making-a-withdrawal.md

 We calculate RMDs based on your account balance and your age using the IRS Uniform Lifetime Table.
 For detailed information and the tax rules regarding RMDs, see the TSP tax notice [*Important Tax Information About Your TSP Withdrawal and Required Minimum Distributions*](https://www.tsp.gov/PDF/formspubs/tsp-775.pdf).

-#### Minimum distribution requirements
+#### RMD requirements

-+ If you do not begin withdrawing from your TSP account balance in the year you turn 70½, we are required to make the required distribution to you by April 1 of the following year.
++ If you have left federal service and do not begin withdrawing from your TSP account balance in the year you turn 70½, we are required to make the required distribution to you by April 1 of the following year.

 + If you separate from federal service after age 70½, your account will immediately be subject to the IRS minimum distribution requirements.

 + If you’re already receiving a series of monthly payments from your TSP account when you turn 70½, your monthly payments will be used to satisfy the IRS minimum distributions requirement.
 If the total amount of your monthly payments does not satisfy the requirement, we will issue a supplemental payment for the remaining amount in December.

-#### Minimum distribution payment transfers
+#### RMD payment transfers

 You cannot transfer or roll over your RMD into another IRA or eligible employer plan.
-If you withdraw your account in a single payment or monthly payments in a year during which the RMD applies, you cannot transfer the entire payment(s) to your IRA or eligible employer plan.
+If you withdraw your entire account in a single payment or monthly payments in a year during which the RMD applies, you cannot transfer the entire payment(s) to an IRA or eligible employer plan.
 Instead, before transferring any money, we will calculate your RMD amount and mail it directly to you (or to the savings or checking account designated to receive your direct deposit).

 ### Court orders